 During 2009, while thinking about retiring soon, I decided to sit for an AROCPA and so I joined the Adelaide Hills Amateur Radio Society to see what it was all about.
 On 13th July 2012 was issued with the call sign VK5SRP after a brief study of antenna and propagation theory and the regulations.
 I went ahead with retirement and since the first of February 2011 I do not know how I ever had time to go to work.
 I am a member of AHARS, NERC, AREG and the VK-QRP and G-QRP clubs.

 Most of my Ham rigs and communication receivers have come to me either not working or with problems.
 This was often caused by a "Harry the Ham" or a "Charlie Baker the CBer" and I am having a lot of fun getting old radio equipment working again and fixing rigs for friends.
-I am at present helping a friend in Brisbane (a long way from my QTH) get into the hobby now he has retired and he thinks he has time on his hands.
-I also run technical sessions and projects for NERC and AHARS.
+I run technical sessions and projects for NERC and AHARS.
 Some of the notes from the technical sessions are on this web site.
+In Febuary 2017 at the Adelaide Hills Amateur Radio Society AGM, I did not sit down quick enough and I am now President of AHARS.

 Back to the Ham Radio pages